BurkHufnagel/ApprovalTests.Java/approvaltests/src/main/doc/ApprovalTests - GettingStarted.md

 Supported Reporters
 ---
 The following reporters are supported automatically.
-ApprovalTests will serach for the following applications in the following order on the respective platform:
+ApprovalTests will search for the following applications in the following order on the respective platform:

 Mac OSX        | Specified as